This classic chicken marsala with mushrooms is an easy and delicious chicken dinner, with boneless chicken and mushrooms in a Marsala wine pan sauce.

-Classic Chicken Marsala has been in regular rotation here for more years that I can count.
+- This classic chicken marsala recipe has been in regular rotation here for more years that I can count.
 It’s a dish that has so much to recommend it.
-It’s quick and easy, so it’s perfect for weeknight meals.
-It’s also delicious, which is always good and especially good when it comes along with the quick and easy part.
+It’s quick and easy, so it’s perfect for weeknight meals, but it has a certain elegance to it, that makes it great for entertaining, as well.

 This easy chicken dinner cooks up quickly in a hot skillet, so it’s on the table in just about 30 minutes!

 Boneless Chicken Breasts: While you can find thin chicken fillets, I prefer to buy the whole boneless, skinless chicken breasts and cut them in half myself.
 Either will work here though.
 The thin fillets will cook more quickly.

 Shallots: If you have shallots on hand, they are the best choice here.
 Alternately, you can use a red or yellow onion.

 Mushrooms: You can use any mushrooms here.
 I like a mix of button mushrooms and cremini mushrooms.
 I like to buy them whole and slice them myself, but pre-sliced mushrooms are fine.

 Marsala Wine: I prefer to use a Dry Marsala Wine.
 If you are heading out to buy some Marsala for your kitchen, you’ll find it in with the Fortified Wines.
 The brand I use is called Sperone Fine I.P. and is labeled “Dry”.
 Some people like sweet Marsala wine, but unless you are sure that is your preference, I recommend sticking with the dry Marsala.

 Marsala wine has a distinctive flavour that is not easily duplicated, but in a pinch, a nice red wine will work here.
 A dry sherry or brandy might be a decent substitute, as well.